Michael Gottlieb (director)

-Michael Bernard Gottlieb (April 12, 1945 – May 23, 2014) was an American film director and screenwriter.
+Michael Bernard Gottlieb (April 12, 1945 – May 23, 2014) was an American film director, screenwriter, and video game producer.
 He is best known for directing the films Mannequin (1987) and A Kid in King Arthur's Court (1995).

 Following the release of A Kid in King Arthur's Court, Gottlieb transitioned into video game industry, working as a producer for the remainder of his entertainment career.

 On May 23, 2014, Gottlieb was killed in a motorcycle accident on the Angeles Crest Highway in La Cañada Flintridge, California.
-He was 69 years old and is survived by his three daughters.
+He was 69 years old.
 At the time of Gottlieb's death he was a professor of film at the ArtCenter College of Design in Pasadena, California, teaching screenwriting in both the graduate and undergraduate departments.